-By creating this page, it is my hope that my students will gain an understanding of how to practice efficiently.
+By creating this page regarding violin practice, it is my hope that my students will gain understanding on how to practice efficiently.

-I have found the following tips useful in practicing the violin.
+I hope you find the following tips useful for practicing the violin.

 Below are some frequent issues and solutions that come up for students learning to play the violin.